Dtronix/NexNet/impl-abstraction-proposal.md

 ---

-## 2. Abstract Generic Base Class

-An abstract generic base class that holds the three implementations with type constraints.
-Concrete implementations extend this class.

-### 2.1 Non-Generic Base Interface
+### 1.4 IServerSessionManager.cs

-For use in `ServerConfig` where we don't want to expose generic type parameters:
+Non-generic base interface for use in `ServerConfig` where we don't want to expose generic type parameters.

 ```csharp
 namespace NexNet.Invocation;